Subscribe to updates

 Community Asset Policy

-A draft Community Asset Policy was presented for consideration, forming part of the emerging Asset Management Strategy 2024-2034.
-This policy aims to better align the use of community assets with the council's corporate priorities and to strengthen the capacity of Voluntary and Community Sector (VCS) organisations to manage council assets for community benefit.
+Petra Marshall, Senior Programme Manager, introduced the draft Community Asset Policy, which aims to align community asset use with the Council's corporate priorities and strengthen the capacity of Voluntary Community Sector (VCS) organisations.
 The policy seeks to regularise tenancy arrangements, introduce fair rent setting, and clarify responsibilities for repairs and maintenance.

 Select Committee Work Programme